AristarhUcolov/AristarhUcolov/README.md

 ### [2.
 Horse System for SA:MP Servers](https://github.com/AristarhUcolov/Horse-System-for-SA-MP-Servers-by-Aristarh-Ucolov)
 **[Horse System = Script for Servers | Created by me and sold to many projects:](https://github.com/AristarhUcolov/Horse-System-for-SA-MP-Servers-by-Aristarh-Ucolov)**
-**My** **[old script](https://sampforum.blast.hk/showthread.php?tid=677383)** for creating the **Horse System** **for servers** in **GTA SA:MP** in those days I decided to create something interesting for servers **a script for the server that allows you to manage the Horse object as a Transport Movement**
+**My** **[old script](https://sampforum.blast.hk/showthread.php?tid=677383)** for creating the **Horse System** **for servers** in **GTA SA:MP** in those days I decided to create something interesting for servers **a script for the server that allows you to manage the Horse object as a Transport Vehicle**

 ![image](https://github.com/AristarhUcolov/Horse-System-for-SA-MP-Servers-by-Aristarh-Ucolov-SA-MP-/assets/56760026/89276dc0-f0dc-4652-8a27-9cb6e3f0c6ac)